nokia/SReXperts/docs/eda/beginner/digital-twin.md

 The `NetworkTopology` workflow is the declarative way to define and deploy your network with EDA.
 It combines node definitions, link definitions, simulation parameters, and has powerful templating features into a single resource.
 Thus making fabric creation easy.

-Below is an example of the default 'Try EDA' 2 leaf, 1 spine topology.
+Below is an example of the default 2 leaves and 1 spine `Try EDA` topology.

-/// details | Full 'Try EDA' NetworkTopology Workflow definition  (click to expand)
+/// details | Full `Try EDA` NetworkTopology Workflow definition  (click to expand)
     type: example

 ```yaml